coderschool/codercomm-fe/docs/README.md

    Add comment creation and display, implement comment interactions, and create expandable comment sections.

 7. [**Friend System**](./steps/07-friend-system.md)
-   Implement friend requests, create a friends list view, and add friend management features.
+   Implement friend management tabs in the homepage for viewing, finding, and managing friends.

 8. [**Summary and Next Steps**](./steps/08-summary-and-next-steps.md)
    Review what you've built and explore ideas for enhancing the application.